-- A. The entrant must be the sole individual responsible for the capture of the entry.
-Post-production work of the entry must be made by the entrant or under the direct instruction of the entrant in categories that allow postproduction.
+A. The entrant must be the sole individual responsible for the capture of the entry.
+Postproduction work of the entry must be made by the entrant or under the direct instruction of the entrant in categories that allow postproduction.
 Except for entries in the Workshops category, no entry will be eligible for competition that has been made under the supervision of an instructor or in a class, seminar, workshop or school setting.
-(See individual category rules for further details.) - B. Entrants must accept the Certificate of Responsibility upon electronic submission of the entry.
-Acceptance acknowledges they understand and agree to abide with all IC Rules as herein written and they face the penalty of the loss of all exhibition points and the exclusion from the remaining year's exhibitions if the statement is proven false.
-By this electronic signature, entrant further agrees to hold IEPPV harmless against any liabilities or claims arising out of the Association's consideration, display, publicity, promotion or other use of submitted entries. - C. The entrant must attend a minimum of five IEPPV events (at least three of which must be in-person events) in the same year, to qualify for any year end award.
-Exceptions will be granted by the board for good reasons at their discretion.
+(See individual category rules for further details.)

+B. By entering IC the entrant agrees to hold IEPPV harmless against any liabilities or claims arising out of the Association's consideration, display, publicity, promotion or other use of submitted entries.

+C. The entrant must attend a minimum of five IEPPV events (in person or virtual) in the same year to qualify for any year end award.
+Exceptions may be granted by the board for good reason at their discretion.